Gold’s Legal Minute*GLM*

 For those who follow my blogs, you know I don’t care for Canada’s law regarding Medical Assistance in Dying (MAiD).
 The current law excludes individuals with a mental illness as their sole medical condition from being eligible for MAiD.
 But Canada has been intent on changing that.
 For those who follow my blogs, you know that I really don’t want such to happen.

-There has been a big development – a substantial report was released on March 21, 2025.
-It was produced by the Office of the United Nations High Commissioner for Human Rights (“OHCHR) – also known as UN CRPD Committee.
-A key recommendation was that Canada should repeal Track 2, arguing that it violates the rights of persons with disabilities.
-As a lawyer Montreal and elder law attorney, I agree therewith.
+There has been a big development – a major report was released on March 11, 2025.
+1 It was produced by the Office of the United Nations High Commissioner for Human Rights (“OHCHR) – also known as UN CRPD Committee.
+It asked Canada to repeal Track 2.
+One of the reasons was that it violates the rights of persons with disabilities.
+As a lawyer Montreal and elder law attorney, I agree with such request to repeal.
 Let me explain.

 *****//*****